3. Messages#

 < active

 Here the current temperature can not be obtained.
-An error_update
+An error_update message

-is used instead of update
+is used instead of update.

 3.5.5.
 Deactivate Updates#